Instant-Meal-Generator/Agreement/agreement.md

 Food Recept generator MVP: Having trouble picking what you want to eat tonight Will pick entree, sides, and drinks for you.

 What are the key strengths of each person on the team?
-Cedric - Pitching, Demo, Dom Manipulation, Object Constuctors Aoffee - Javascript, random generation Tiara - CSS David - HTML, Communications How can you best utilize these strengths in the execution of your project?
+Cedric - Pitching, Demo, Dom Manipulation, Object Constuctors, David - HTML, Communications.

+How can you best utilize these strengths in the execution of your project?
 Cedric - problem domain or demo, javascript.
 David - HTML , problem domain or demo.

 In which professional competencies do you each want to develop greater strength?
 Cedric - Organizational proficiency David - Working in a team proficiency